leitao/linux/Documentation/admin-guide/tainted-kernels.rst

  19) ``J`` if userpace opened /dev/fwctl/* and performed a FWTCL_RPC_DEBUG_WRITE to use the devices debugging features.
 Device debugging features could cause the device to malfunction in undefined ways.

+ 20) ``H`` if the kernel identified any hardware failure earlier during its operation.
+     That helps to correlate possible future issues to hardware being flaky.